Debt Financing Agreements for Indian Startups: Key Terms and Negotiation Tips

 Key Repayment and Interest Terms That Affect Your Cash Flow

-The impact of debt is felt through repayment and cost structure.
-These are the terms that directly influence monthly cash flow and financial flexibility:
+The real impact of debt shows up in how repayments and costs are structured.
+These terms directly influence your monthly cash flow and financial flexibility.

-Specifies how often repayments are made and in what form, monthly instalments, bullet payments, or structured schedules.
+Repayment schedule: Defines how often repayments are made and in what form, such as monthly installments, bullet payments, or structured payouts.
 The schedule should align with your revenue cycle to avoid working capital stress.

-Defines whether repayments start immediately or after a fixed period.
-A moratorium can provide breathing room while the business scales or deploys capital.
+Moratorium or grace period: Specifies whether repayments begin immediately or after a set period.
+A moratorium can provide breathing room while you deploy capital and stabilize cash flows.

-Covers late payment charges and conditions for early repayment.
-These clauses affect flexibility and determine how expensive it is to close the debt ahead of schedule.
+Penalties and prepayment terms: Covers late payment charges and conditions for early repayment.
+These terms affect flexibility and determine how costly it is to close the loan ahead of schedule.

 Also Read: Venture Debt Due Diligence for Businesses: How to Prepare and Succeed